 (1) Represents the aggregate change in the actuarial present value of the Named Executive Officer's accumulated benefit under all defined benefit and actuarial pension plans (including supplemental plans) from the pension plan measurement date used for financial statement reporting purposes with respect to the Trust's audited financial statements for the prior completed fiscal year to the pension plan measurement date used for financial statement reporting purposes with respect to the Trust's audited financial statements for the covered fiscal year.
-For Mr. Peterson, the actual change for 2013 is (\$7,987).
-Overall, the increase for 2014 is larger than previous years due to an update in the mortality assumptions and decrease in the discount rate used to calculate the value of the benefits.
+Mr. Peterson resigned effective November 4, 2016 and his accrued benefit has been estimated as of that date.
+However, the change in the Actuarial Present Value of Accumulated Benefits has been determined as of December 31, 2016.